jesterKing/CCSycles/README.md

 over before this project is ready for that.
 Until that moment main development of both parts is conducted in this repository.

+*Note 4* No OSL support effort has been made, as for the RhinoCycles plugin the focus is on CUDA support.

 Cycles and dependencies
 =======================